y-scope/log4j2-appenders/README.md

    ```

 ## `AbstractClpIrBufferedRollingFileAppender`
-To use class, we expect user to implement at minimum the `sync()` method to perform file upload to
+To use this appender, at minimum, we expect the user to implement the `sync()` method to perform
-remote persistent store.
+file upload to remote persistent storage.

 # Providing Feedback
 You can use GitHub issues to [report a bug][report-bug] or [request a feature][feature-req].

 # Contributing